 Josh has owned this car for 8 years, and it’s been through 2 engine swaps.
 The body isn’t perfect, with various dimples, and in general shows its age – I loved it.
 With its big exhaust, lowered stance and big rims, the car fit the part well.
 I didn’t really retouch the body that much – I wanted that character to come through.
 Too often, we’re concerned with creating the perfect image, when really we should focus on making an authentic one.

 Recreating the 90s

-You wouldn’t notice this on Instagram, but since this was a 90s car, I felt it needed a 90s touch, so you’ll see a lot of noise and grain in some of the images, as well as an orange hue.
+You wouldn’t notice this on Instagram, but I felt it needed a 90s touch.
+You’ll see a lot of noise and grain in some of the images, as well as an orange hue.
 It’s subtle, but I wanted to bring back a touch of nostalgia when shooting this 3000GT.

-You can do this a few ways – by adding a layer set to “Overlay”, then adding some noise to it from the “Filter” drop down menu on top, or adding some grain in Camera Raw.
+You can do this a few ways.
+Adding a layer set to “Overlay”, then adding some noise to it from the “Filter” drop down menu on top, or adding some grain in Camera Raw.
 It gave the images a nice contrast to the always-polished look the Nikon Z7 produces.
 And it’s good to change up your look sometimes.

 This 3000GT wasn’t perfect, and in fact the model itself never was.
 It was heavy, complex and usually lost to one of its rivals in comparison tests.
 But to me, it’s the perfect car, and it made for some great images.
 Enjoy!

 Feel free to email me at email@example.com with any questions.